matthewscharles/instrument-maker/README.md

 Having downloaded the library, create and connect building blocks in the form of obects with the `im.` prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.

-Upload this code to [Bela](http://bela.io/), or use a Raspberry Pi or laptop with an Arduino-type MIDI device connected.

 ![The Instrument Maker objects in Pure Data sit on a white screen, featuring minimal outlined boxes with black connecting lines.
 The boxes are labelled: input, scale, sinewave, volume, and they are connected to further boxes labelled echo and output.
 The lines are drawn from the top, through each of the boxes in various inlets and outlets, into a box labelled output.](documentation/readme-images/im-scale.png)

+Upload the resulting code to [Bela](http://bela.io/), or use a Raspberry Pi or laptop with an Arduino-type MIDI device connected.

 The software library is also great for live patching!